kaiquefreire05/tweets-classification-nlp/README.md

 ## Comments:

-* This notebook is designed to provide both beginners and experienced practitioners with a practical approach to performing sentiment analysis on Twitter data.
+* This notebook is designed to provide both beginners and experienced practitioners with a practical approach to performing sentiment classifier on Twitter data.
 * Explore the additional resources mentioned above to deepen your understanding and explore more advanced NLP techniques.
 * Feel free to adapt the structure and content of the notebook to suit the requirements of your own NLP projects and applications.